HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: HERBench: High Evidential Requirement Benchmark

 We construct HERBench through the tripartite data construction pipeline shown in Figure~\ref{fig:data_pipeline}.
 The core of this process is the creation of a rich spatiotemporal scaffold by processing each video through three complementary streams.
 The first stream, \textit{Object Tracking \& Trajectory Analysis}, focuses on continuous, micro-level object dynamics.
 Complementing this, the second stream, \textit{Shot Segmentation}, provides a macroscopic view by discretizing the video into semantic units.
 Finally, the \textit{Ground Truth Integration} stream anchors the analysis in human-verified facts.
 Together, these streams produce a diverse set of refined data (such as A/B cards, scene cards, and event labels).

 \paragraph{Pipeline I: Object Tracking \& Trajectory Analysis.} This first stream anchors tasks in continuous object dynamics.
-We employ RF-DETR \cite{zhu2021deformable} and DeepSORT \cite{wojke2017simple} to obtain entity tracks, retaining top entities via a \textit{TrackRank} score, a composite score favoring appearance rarity (HSV/LBP), trajectory length and frame coverage (see Supplementary).
+We employ RF-DETR \cite{robinson2025rfdetr} and DeepSORT \cite{wojke2017simple} to obtain entity tracks, retaining top 20\% entities via a \textit{TrackRank} score, a composite score favoring appearance rarity, trajectory length and frame coverage (see Supplementary).
 For each track, we generate strictly non-overlapping \textit{A-cards} (appearance) and \textit{B-cards} (behavior/trajectory).
-This decorrelation intentionally separates the identifying appearance from the queried behavior, often placing them in temporally distant frames.
+This decorrelation intentionally separates the identifying appearance from the queried behavior, often placing them in temporally distant frames, and enables a new class of appearance-grounded identity-binding tasks that cannot be solved by local attribute lookup alone.
+Full error quantification and noise control details are provided in the Supplementary.

 This scaffold supports tasks requiring fine-grained interaction and motion analysis: \begin{itemize}[leftmargin=*] \item \textbf{[AGBI], [AGAR], [AGLT]:} We generate questions strictly from \textit{B-cards} while referring to entities via \textit{A-cards}, separating appearance from behavior. \textit{[AGBI]} queries behavioral interactions with other entities; \textit{[AGAR]} queries attributes; and \textit{[AGLT]} queries path integration and motion topology. \item \textbf{[MPDR]:} We compute per-entity visible-time intervals to generate queries comparing durations (e.g., longest presence) or checking for temporal overlaps.
 The correct answer is, by definition, a property of the relationship between multiple, ordered cues. \item \textbf{[RLPC]:} We execute spatial programs to count unique track IDs traversing predefined regions of interest or entry/exit gates, testing spatiotemporal aggregation capabilities. \item \textbf{[MEGL]:} We form sets of appearance descriptors and inject plausible distractors, forcing models to verify the exact set of present individuals throughout the video. \end{itemize}

 \paragraph{Pipeline II: Shot Segmentation.} Where the first pipeline focuses on continuous entity-level detail, this second stream discretizes the video into larger semantic units.
 It uses shot boundary detection, employing an MLLM to summarize each segment into a concise scene card.
 This macroscopic view supports tasks dependent on global temporal coherence: \begin{itemize}[leftmargin=*] \item \textbf{[TSO]:} We query the chronological arrangement of the generated scene cards, requiring the model to reorder shuffled scenes. \item \textbf{[SVA]:} We mix faithful scene cards with plausibly perturbed variants, altering 2-5 atomic details (e.g. actions, attributes), to test resistance to gist cues or partially correct descriptions. \end{itemize}